Daichotomy/UpSideDai/README.md

 ### Incentives for market makers

-A key element of DaiHard is an incentive mechanism to encourage liquidity provision from market makers.
+A key element of UpsideDai is an incentive mechanism to encourage liquidity provision from market makers.
 This is done in a number of ways:

 1. All underlying is invested into the DSR using Chai to yield interest on deposits over the life span of the contract.
 This is redeemable by the market makers when they redeem at maturity of the contract
 2. Uniswap pools generate 0.3% fees on all trades, which is given to market makers.
 3. Redemption from the CDF charges a fee `f` of 0.3% which also goes to the market makers.

-These three sources of revenue makes being a liquidity provider for DaiHard more profitable than investing in the money market or DSR while having minimum risk.
+These three sources of revenue makes being a liquidity provider for UpsideDai more profitable than investing in the money market or DSR while having minimum risk.

 ### Transaction flow